SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-fieldbus.md

 3. In the Device Management application, click **All devices** in the **Devices** menu in the navigator.
 In the device list, select the terminal and switch to the **Network** tab.
 Verify that the LAN settings of the terminal match the settings of the device so that TCP communication can be established.
 4. Switch to the **Modbus** tab.
 5. Change the transmit rate and the polling rate according to your requirements.
 The polling rate is the frequency at which the Modbus devices are polled for changes.
 The transmit rate is the frequency at which measurements are sent to Cumulocity IoT.
-6. Click **Save** if you made changes.
+6. Click **Save** to save your settings.

 **Adding child devices**

-1. To start communication between the terminal and the Modbus/TCP device, click **Add TCP device**.
+1. To start the communication between the terminal and the Modbus/TCP device, click **Add TCP device**.
 2. Enter a name for the device and select the device protocol from the dropdown field.
-To add new device types, see [Configuring Fieldbus device types](#configure) below.
+See [Configuring fieldbus device types](#configure) for information on how to add a new device protocol.
 Set the Modbus address and the IP address of the connected device.
 3. Click **Add**.

 Cumulocity IoT will now send a notification to the Modbus terminal that a new device is ready to be managed.
 This may take a few seconds.

 ![Add Modbus device](/images/users-guide/cloud-fieldbus/fieldbus-new-modbus-tcp.png)

-> We assume that all Modbus/TCP communication uses the standard Modbus/TCP port 502.
-On the NTC-6200, the port to be used can be configured through the variable "service.cumulocity.plugin.lua__modbus.port" using, for example, Device Shell or the local web user interface of the device.
+> **Info:** We assume that all Modbus/TCP communication uses the standard Modbus/TCP port 502.
+On the NTC-6200, the port to be used can be configured through the variable "service.cumulocity.plugin.lua__modbus.port" via the device shell or the local web user interface of the device.

 #### Connecting CAN devices

 To connect a CAN device:

-1. Physically wire the CAN device through to the terminal.
+1. Physically wire the CAN device to the terminal.
 2. Check the serial communication baud rate of the device according to the instructions provided with the device.
 These have to match all devices on the bus.
 3. In the Device Management application, click **All devices** in the **Devices** menu in the navigator.
 In the device list, select the terminal and switch to the **CAN bus** tab.
 4. Change the baud rate setting shown in the section **CAN bus communication** to match the settings on the bus, if needed.
 5. Change the transmit rate according to your requirements.
 The transmit rate is the frequency where measurements are sent to Cumulocity IoT.
-6. Click **Save** if you made changes.
+6. Click **Save** to save your settings.

 **Adding child devices**

-1. To start communication between the terminal and the CAN device, click **Add CAN device**.
+1. To start the communication between the terminal and the CAN device, click **Add CAN device**.
 2. Enter a name for the device and select a device protocol from the dropdown field.
-To add new device types, see [Configuring Fieldbus device types](#configure) below.
+See [Configuring fieldbus device types](#configure) for information on how to add a new device protocol.
 3. Click **Add**.

-Cumulocity IoT will now send a notification to the Fieldbus terminal that a new device is ready to be managed.
+Cumulocity IoT will now send a notification to the fieldbus terminal that a new device is ready to be managed.
 This may take a few seconds.

 After completion, a new child device has been added to the terminal and can now be managed.
-You can click on the name of the device in the table to navigate to the device.
-If you have not yet added Fieldbus devices to the terminal, you may have to reload your browser window to make the "Child Devices" tab visible.
+You can click on the name of the device in the list to navigate to the device.
+If you have not yet added fieldbus devices to the terminal, you may have to reload your browser window to make the **Child devices** tab visible.

 ![Add CAN device](/images/users-guide/cloud-fieldbus/fieldbus-new-can-device.png)

 #### <a name="connect-profibus"></a>Connecting Profibus devices

-Connecting Profibus differs slightly from the regular Plug & Play approach of Cloud Fieldbus.
-The gateway device acts as slave on the Profibus so it can easily be integrated into existing infrastructure.
+Connecting Profibus differs slightly from the regular plug & play approach of Cloud Fieldbus.
+The gateway device acts as a slave on the Profibus so it can easily be integrated into an existing infrastructure.
 This means that Profibus data must be actively sent to the gateway though.
-Typically this is done by programming a PLC to actively send information to the gateway via it’s configured Profibus slave address.
+Typically, this is done by programming a PLC to actively send information to the gateway via its configured Profibus slave address.

 1. Physically wire the Profibus device to the terminal.
 2. In the Device Management application, click **All devices** in the **Devices** menu in the navigator.
-In the device list, select the terminal and switch to the "Profibus" tab.
+In the device list, select the terminal and switch to the **Profibus** tab.
 3. The baud rate is automatically detected by the gateway and is just being displayed here.
 4. Change the transmit rate according to your requirements.
 The transmit rate is the interval at which measurements are sent to Cumulocity IoT.
 5. Set the slave address of the terminal.